-This General Permit contains “compliance storm (precipitation) event” exceptions from the technology-based numeric effluent limitations for ATS discharges.
+This General Permit contains “compliance storm (precipitation) event” exceptions from the technology-based numeric effluent limitations for active treatment system discharges.
 The rationale is that technology-based requirements are developed assuming a certain design storm (precipitation) event.
-The industry-standard ATS design storm is 10-year, 24-hour (as stated in Attachment F of this General Permit), so the compliance precipitation event has been established as the 10-year 24-hour event as well to provide consistency.
+The industry-standard active treatment system design storm is 10-year, 24-hour (as stated in Attachment F of this General Permit), so the compliance precipitation event has been established as the 10-year, 24-hour event as well to provide consistency.

-3. Training

-Operator training is critical to the safe and efficient operation and maintenance of the ATS, and to ensure that all Water Board monitoring and sampling requirements are met.
-The General Permit requires that all ATS operators have training specific to using ATS’s liquid coagulants.

-T. Passive Treatment Requirements
+I.T.
+Passive Treatment Requirements

 The U.S. EPA’s 2022 NPDES General Permit for Stormwater Discharges from Construction Activities requires the regulation of any chemically enhanced stormwater treatment.
 Chemically enhanced treatments are split into two categories: active treatment systems and passive treatment technologies (passive treatment including chemical and products).
 More information regarding active treatment systems can be found in the Section I.S above.

 Passive treatment chemicals and products bind fine soil particles together through chemical ionic processes allowing heavy particles to settle out of solution without a fully mechanical or engineered system.
-Passive treatment technologies are regularly referred to in the construction industry as polyacrylamides (PAMs) such as: coagulants, flocculants, hydraulic or bonded matrices, polymer treatment, soil binders, stabilized fiber matrices, tackifiers, etc.
+Passive treatment technologies in the construction industry typically use coagulants and flocculants such as polyacrylamides (PAMs).

 Construction site operators and dischargers regularly use passive treatment to reduce the turbidity levels in construction stormwater runoff.
 The construction industry uses passive treatment technologies because these products are a cost-effective method of reducing turbidity for compliance with turbidity numeric action levels in this General Permit, especially compared to active treatment systems.
-Examples of chemically enhanced BMPs used to meet General Permit turbidity numeric action levels are blocks, wattles, or soil tackifier products.
+Examples of chemically enhanced BMPs used to meet General Permit turbidity numeric action levels are blocks, wattles, or water-applied products.

 Many other industries use passive treatment chemicals in water purification, food production, and other industrial applications to reduce the turbidity and concentration of other pollutants in the discharge.